gabbachat/client.old/docs/config.md

 # CONFIG

-Pog is meant to both be useable out of the box and über-configurable.
+gabba is meant to both be useable out of the box and über-configurable.
 Most of the important bits can be customized in ```config/_settings.js```:

 ##### APP NAME
 This isn't used in many places by default, but is available throughout the app should you ever need it.

 ```
-app.name = 'Pog JS'; // the name of your app
+app.name = 'gabba JS'; // the name of your app
 ```

 ##### DIRECTORY STRUCTURE
-Pog uses these references to link to files throughout the application.
+gabba uses these references to link to files throughout the application.
 If we want to change the location of anything, you are welcome to, just make sure you update it here:

 ```
 app.dir = {